 Flag Donation

-If you're leary that you might not burn or bury your flag properly, you can donate your flag to your local American Legion, Veterans of Foreign Wars, the Boy Scouts, or the Girl Scouts.
-Each of these government organizations will conduct a ceremony to properly dispose of the flag and they'll do it for no charge.
+If you're leery that you might not burn or bury your flag properly, you can donate your flag to your local American Legion, Veterans of Foreign Wars, the Boy Scouts, or the Girl Scouts.
+Each of these government organizations will conduct a ceremony to dispose of the flag properly and they'll do it for no charge.

 More From 99.1 The Whale